Today's Articles

 Todd Matshikiza

-*The birth of Todd Matshikiza is celebrated on this date in 1921.
+*Todd Matshikiza's birth is celebrated on this date in 1921.
 He was a Black South African jazz pianist, composer, and journalist.

-From Johannesburg, SA., Todd Tozama Matshikiza came from a musical family.
+Todd Tozama Matshikiza, who came from a musical family, was from Johannesburg, South Africa.
 He graduated from St Peter's College in Rosettenville, Johannesburg, and obtained a diploma in music and a teaching diploma.
 He then taught English and Mathematics in Alice (on the eastern cape) until 1947.
-During this period, Matshikiza composed songs and choral works, particularly "Hamba Kahle," now a standard South African piece.
+During this period, Matshikiza composed songs and choral works, particularly "Hamba Kahle," which is now a standard South African piece.
 Matshikiza moved to Johannesburg, where he got married in 1950.

 He taught for a while and opened the Todd Matshikiza School of Music, a private music school where he taught piano.
 His main interest was jazz.
 As this did not bring in a regular income, he worked in a bookshop and then as a salesman.
 From 1949 to 1954, Matshikiza was a committee member of the Syndicate of African Artists, which group aimed to promote music in the townships by getting visiting artists to perform there.
 In 1952, Matshikiza was asked to join Drum magazine and was one of the first writers, together with investigative journalist Henry Nxumalo.